kafka, operations, maintenance, monitoring, administration

 Replication Strategies

 Within-cluster replication (via replication factor) protects against individual broker failures.
-Multi-datacenter replication using tools like MirrorMaker 2 or Confluent Replication provides disaster recovery across geographic regions.
+Multi-datacenter replication using tools like MirrorMaker 2 (part of Kafka Connect framework) provides disaster recovery across geographic regions.

 Kafka's append-only log structure makes backups straightforward conceptually but challenging operationally.
-Options include:
+Modern approaches (Kafka 3.6+) include:

 Log segment backups: Directly copying log segment files from broker disks